Looking for the best watches for small wrists? Sick of oversized, bulky watches that look way too big for you? You’re in the right place!

 Watch Size Explained

-When people talk about watch size, they’re usually talking about case diameter.
-So if someone says they’re looking for watches under 40mm, they mean watches with case diameters of less than 40 millimeters.
+When people talk about watch size, they usually mean case diameter.
+If someone says they’re looking for watches under 40mm, they mean watches with 40 millimeters or less case diameters.

-Note: If you’re not sure whether you have thin wrists, you should measure them.
-Use tailor tape to measure around the widest point of your wrist – right over the bone.
-Anything less than 6.5″ can be considered thin.
+Use tailor tape to measure around the widest point of your wrist — right over the bone.
+Anything less than 6.5 inches can be considered thin.

 Types of Watches

 Luckily, there are plenty of small men’s watches to choose from, no matter the budget.
-From affordable, everyday watches to luxury timepieces, guys with smaller wrists have plenty of options to choose from:
+Guys with smaller wrists have plenty of options, from affordable, everyday watches to luxury timepieces.

 - 12 Beautiful Dress Watches for Small Wrists